mpusz/wg21-papers/src/2982R0_std_quantity_as_a_numeric_type.md

 ### Unit magnitudes

 In principle, this scaling factor can be any positive real number.
 In mp-units and Au, we have used the term "magnitude" to refer to this scaling factor.
-(This should not be confused with the logarithmic "magnitude" unit commonly used in astronomy.)
+(This should not be confused with other uses of the term, such as the logarithmic "magnitude" unit commonly used in astronomy.)

 In the library implementation, each unit is associated with a magnitude.
-However, for most units the magnitude is a fully encapsulated implementation detail, not a user-facing value.
+However, for most units, the magnitude is a fully encapsulated implementation detail, not a user-facing value.

 This is because the notion of "the" magnitude of a unit is not generally meaningful: it has no physically